AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ### 3. Database Schema for each database

-You can generate a database schema based on the the domain models of a software .
+You can generate a database schema based on the domain models of software .

 Instructions:

-1. Ask for, or use previously content and read the domain model for each software component.
+1. Ask for or use previous content and read the domain model for each software component.
 2. For relational databases, generate DDL scripts with comments.
 3. For NoSQL databases, generate JSON schema definitions with comments.